"Water is the driver of nature."

 As we mentioned above, the park and its trails are a feat of architectural, structural and organisational genius and we recommend you explore them all at nice leisurely pace.
 As you can probably already tell, quite a lot of walking is involved, so we'd recommend that you wear a good pair of trainers or walking shoes.
 Also, as you're certain to get wet at some point, make sure you've got the necessary to protect your camera equipment (bring plastic bags or rain covers for your backpack).

 Included in your entry ticket is the short ferry ride to San Martin Island (board the boat by following the signs on the Inferior trail) for an alternative view of the waterfalls.
 Unfortunately this was closed during our visit due to high rain-fall.
-There is also the option to take a 12 minute high octane boat ride which brings you right up to the thundering waters (you will get soaked) - trips depart from the dock for San Martin Island and cost the quite frankly insane $350AR per person.
+There is also the option to take a 12 minute high octane boat ride which brings you right up to the thundering waters (you will get soaked) - trips depart from the dock for San Martin Island and cost the quite frankly insane $350AR per person (update January 2018: this is now $1200AR!!).

 Given the tropical setting, rain is also a likely occurrence (as you can probably tell from our photos, it was a big part of our visit).
 Try to keep an eye on weather reports prior to visiting Puerto Iguazu as there is no doubt that the Falls would be at their most stunning when the sun is shining.